microsoft/vs-threading/doc/threading_rules.md

 OR

    - Have a synchronous signature, and throw an exception when called on the wrong thread.
+     This can be done in Visual Studio with `ThreadHelper.ThrowIfNotOnUIThread()` or `ThreadHelper.ThrowIfOnUIThread()`.

-   In particular, no method is allowed to synchronously marshal work to another thread (blocking while that work is done).
+   In particular, no method is allowed to synchronously marshal work to another thread (blocking while that work is done) except by using the second rule (below).
    Synchronous blocks in general are to be avoided whenever possible.

 ### 2. When an implementation of an already-shipped public API must call
    asynchronous code and block for its completion, it must do so by